So you’ve decided to write a nonfiction book.

-You can download our free book writing templates to help you get started.
+You can download our free nonfiction book writing template to help you get started.

 While sitting down and writing your nonfiction book might seem hard, you’ve actually done the hard part already.
 You’ve identified your audience and the key problem you’re going to help them solve and you’ve created a thorough, solid outline.

 All you really have to do is flesh it out!